supasorn/vim-easymotion/README.md

+# Modifications to supasorn's fork
+1. Delete lines (triggered by normal command `dl`) now preserve current position for easier paste.
+2. Added inline parameter in easymotion function, for remap normal `f` and `F`, so they will work in one line mode.
+When use `f<char>` if there is only one `<char>` in the line it's behavior will just like normal `f`, if there are multiple `<char>`s in the single line, it will show prompt for user.

 # Modifications to Lokaltog's EasyMotion
 1. Use one - two character key jump.
 Display two keys if one-character key is not enough, so you can see what two keys to type without waiting after pressing the first key.
 2. Added forward-backward search (bidirectional) search.
 You can jump forward or backward at the same time. `<Leader>s`.
 One useful  trick is to map `nmap <SPACE> <leader>s` and `vmap <SPACE> <leader>s` to use space bar instead and save one keystroke!